open-mmlab/mmcv/docs/onnx.md

 ### Intention

 `mmcv.onnx.simplify` is based on [onnx-simplifier](https://github.com/daquexian/onnx-simplifier), which is a useful tool to make exported ONNX models slimmer by performing a series of optimization.
 However, for Pytorch models with custom op from `mmcv`, it would break down.
-Thus, custom op for ONNX Runtime should be registered.
+Thus, custom ops for ONNX Runtime should be registered.

 ### Usage